-Meet with your loved one and family to discuss the visit and agree on next steps.
-If you determine it’s time for hospice, anyone—including the patient or a family member—may contact hospice to request an assessment.
+Meet with your loved one and family to have the hospice discussion and agree on next steps.
+If you determine it’s time for hospice, anyone—including the patient or a family member—may contact a local hospice agency to request an assessment.
 You do not need a doctor’s referral.

 Hospice helps people with advanced illness live life to the fullest in the time they have, with a focus on comfort and quality of life.
 Contact St. Croix Hospice 24/7 at 855-278-2764 for a complimentary consultation.